mbogden/galaxyJSPAM/notes.md

   - experiment #
   - Experiment Comments

+- Consider adding a bin folder
+  - Batch run code.
+This code simply reads a file and executes that line as a command
+  - cluster master/worker.
+This code simple reads a file and executes one line at a time.

 - Get a base working version of everything and write brief instructions and summary in README.md.
   - Installation w/ instructions on README.md ( Completed. )
   - jspamcli.py and basic_run ( In progress.
 Partially complete )